Safe & Reliable Pest Control

-Identify nesting areas on your property, including attics, eaves and other openings where bats are most likely to take up residence.
+- Identify nesting areas on their property, including attics, eaves and other openings where bats are most likely to take up residence.

-Install netting to allow bats to leave these resting areas safely and to prevent them from returning.
+- Install netting to allow bats to leave their resting areas safely and prevent their returning.

-Conduct nightly inspections to confirm that no more bats are on your property.
+- Conduct nightly inspections to confirm they are no longer on their property.

-Provide bats with alternatives to living in your home by installing bat houses on your property.
+- Provide bats with alternatives to living in their homes by installing bat houses on their property.

 Bats can also harbor pests that hitch a ride to roosting areas on your structures.
 Ticks, mites, lice and other parasites can enter your home if bats take up residence in your attic, roof or eaves.
 Bat droppings can also attract flies, carpet beetles and other pests to your yard and property.

 Since bats are an important part of the natural environment, Florida laws state that it is illegal to harm or kill bats any time of year.
 In addition, the “exclusion” of bats is illegal in Florida from April 16th to August 14th each year.
 That means that homeowners can take steps to remove bats from buildings outside of this time period.
-During this maternity season, bat mothers are giving birth and rearing their pups to adulthood.
+During this time of year, bats are actively engaged in maternity season, bat mothers are giving birth and rearing their pups to adulthood.

 Bats need places to roost during the day, so bat houses can be a way to keep bats on your property but away from your attic, roof and eaves where they are more likely to pose a risk to your family and pets.
-Wooden bat houses here in central Florida that have chambers that are at least 14 inches wide and two feet tall are most likely to attract the Brazilian free-tailed bat and the evening bat species.
+Wooden bat houses with chambers that are at least 14 inches wide and two feet tall are most likely to attract the Brazilian free-tailed bat and the evening bat species here in central Florida.

-Healthy bats are very rarely on the ground, so make sure everyone in your household, including children, understands that they should not touch a bat.
+Healthy bats are very rarely on the ground, so make sure everyone in your household, including children, understands that they should not touch the bat.
 Resist the urge to bring a bat or any other type of wild animal inside to attempt to care for it yourself.
-Contact the City Bats Conservancy at (407) 409-0373 so a sick or injured bat can be rehabilitated.
+Instead, contact the City Bats Conservancy at (407) 409-0373 so a sick or injured bat can be rehabilitated.

 If you come across a dead bat, contact your local Animal Control Services department.
-If Animal Services cannot remove the dead animal, take the following steps to remove the bat from your yard:
+If Animal Services cannot remove the dead animal, take the following steps for safe bat removal from your yard: